psychemedia/pentrich-uprising/resources/78_derby_mercury.md

 https://britishnewspaperarchive.co.uk/viewer/BL/0002634/18170623/011/0003?browse=true
 London Chronicle - Monday 23 June 1817

 And in round-up
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0001476/18170620/008/0004
 London Courier and Evening Gazette - Friday 20 June 1817

-WHICH ALSO MENTION FOLLY HALL AND COMMITTALS ARISING FROM THAT
+WHICH ALSO MENTION FOLLY HALL AND COMMITTALS ARISING FROM THAT FROM YORK CHRONICLE